matttrent/matttrent.com/src/remote-development.md

 [remote vscode]: https://marketplace.visualstudio.com/items?itemName=rafaelmaiolla.remote-vscode
 [nuclide]:  https://nuclide.io/

 This guide is ala carte.
 You don't need to do all the options--any one will work.
 You also don't need to pick just one--they can complement each other.
-I'll present them in order from least to greatest investmentand end with my opinions.
+I'll present them in order from least to greatest investment and end with my opinions.

 ## Aside 1: project folder organization